data-mermaid/covar-ingest/deployment/README.md

 At the end of the hackathon, the following was completed:

 - dhw and npp ingest Stacks were added and deployed.
 However, the Cloudwatch event is disabled as the API was not ready.

+Action Items:

+- Sort out how to manually trigger the initial ingest for the dynamic sources.
+The Batch job or lambda will already exist, so they can be triggered manually, or sort out some other event.
+- None of the ingest processes have been tested.